mbroihier/surCamWservo/README.md

   1) Pick an archive site - this location needs ssh/scp support and plenty of disk space to store your video files.
   2) At this site, create a user account named surcam.
   3) Setup a directory /blks/surCam that belongs to the surcam user (the destination will be configurable in future releases)
-  4) Share your ssh keys between your cameras and the archive site using the same usr accounts as will be used with the camera software.
+  4) Share your ssh keys between your cameras and the archive site using the same user accounts as will be used with the camera software.
   5) Make sure that you can login to the archive from each camera site without entering a password.
   6) At each camera site, install whatsnew and configure it to monitor the directory where surCam is installed.